dwyl/live_navigate/README.md

 <img width="298" alt="Screenshot 2023-08-23 at 12 06 28" src="https://github.com/dwyl/live_navigate/assets/6793008/088e1b30-22b6-480f-a691-dfdeb051574c">

 Note that we cannot `send_update` to an "un-mounted" LiveComponenent.
 This works because "P3" is already mounted.
+This means that if we want to send messages between LiveComponents, we have to send a message to the parent Liveview, save it in the LV state, and the LV will pass it to the the targeted LC once mounted.